 California Whitewater Rafting near

-Rafting near Placerville:
+Rafting trips near Placerville:

 The South Fork of the American River runs for over 21 miles through the beautiful gold and green foothills of the Sierra Nevada and ends in Folsom Lake.
 It is 2.5 hrs east from San Francisco and accessible near Placerville, towards Lake Tahoe.
-It serves as an introduction for many beginners and rafting trip options include just a couple of hours to multi-day campouts where all meals are provided.
+It serves as an introduction for many beginners and rafting trip options include just a couple of hours to multi-day camp outs where all meals are provided.
 The South Fork American River provides some of the most reliable rafting in California, still running at full flows even into September, when other options have dried up.

-Rafting near Auburn and Colfax:
+Rafting trips near Auburn and Colfax: